 .webp)

-all of which serve end-use industries including residential, commercial, industrial, and government construction sectors.
+all of which serve end-use sectors such as residential, commercial, industrial, and institutional construction projects.

 Establishing and operating a UPVC windows manufacturing plant involves various cost components, including: